 Why researchers think climate change is stressing outdoor workers’ kidneys

 The kidneys, two bean-shaped organs that sit below the ribcage, act as filtration systems for our bodies.
 They clear out waste and excess fluid by creating urine, sending it to our bladders, so that our blood constantly contains the optimal balance of salts, mineral, and water.
 (Kidneys also do a bunch of other cool stuff, which you can read about here.)

-But there are a number of things that can stress the kidneys’ ability to function.
+But a number of things can stress the kidneys’ ability to function.
 The most well-known contributors to chronic kidney disease are other chronic illnesses, like diabetes and high blood pressure.
 Around the world, as diabetes and high blood pressure have become more common, so has chronic kidney disease.

 “It was first noticed in El Salvador, where along the coast, people were getting kidney disease and being referred to the main hospital with kidney failure,” said Richard Johnson, a kidney disease expert and professor of medicine at the University of Colorado.
 “The wards were filling up with people with chronic kidney disease or end-stage kidney failure, and these people didn’t have the typical causes of kidney failure,” like high blood pressure or diabetes.
 They were often in their 30s and 40s, and seemingly otherwise healthy.

 An initial investigation showed many of the afflicted had been working outside, particularly in sugarcane fields, where temperatures can surpass 82 degrees Fahrenheit by midmorning.
 The locations of the kidney disease epidemic on the Pacific Coast overlapped with areas in the region that have seen some of the most dramatic rises in average daily temperatures since the 1940s.